-The principal activity of the company is the promotion of the welfare of players of Gaelic games at inter-county level and to improve through a collective means the welfare of inter-county players, both individually and collectively.
-The GPA merged with the WGPA in December 2020 and since then and going forward male and female players are served equally.
+The principal activity of the Gaelic Players Association DAC (the company) is the promotion of the welfare of players of Gaelic games at inter-county level and to improve through a collective means the welfare of intercounty players, both individually and collectively.
+There are approximately 4,000 members (2,500 male and 1,500 female).